Dbsahoo/swagger-ui-demo/README.md

 # Aerobatic Swagger UI Demo

 Sample project demonstrating how to bootstrap a swagger site and host it on Aerobatic.
 View the live demo at https://swagger-ui-demo.aerobaticapp.com/.
 The [companion blog post](https://www.aerobatic.com/blog/hosting-swagger-api-documentation) goes into more detail.
+A simple React shell is bootstrapped using [create-react-app](https://github.com/facebook/create-react-app).

 ## Steps